-If you become so unwell that is likely to affect your ability to work please inform your College Advisor/ Tutor for Graduates / Senior Tutor, and your Course Convenor, as soon as possible.
-If you wish to request an extension to an essay deadline, a request must come from your Tutor for Graduates / Senior Tutor which is then forwarded to the Proctors, and will usually require a doctor's note.
+If you become so unwell that is likely to affect your ability to work please inform your College Advisor/Tutor for Graduates/Senior Tutor, and your Course Convenors, as soon as possible.
+If you wish to request an extension to an essay deadline, a request must come from your Tutor for Graduates/Senior Tutor which is then forwarded to the Proctors, and will usually require a doctor's note.
 The request must be made before the essay deadline.
-The Faculty cannot authorise or request extensions and your Course Convenor cannot help you: your college must contact the Proctors directly.
+The Faculty cannot authorise or request extensions: your college must contact the Proctors directly.